Basilica of the Sacred Heart (Notre Dame): World War I Memorial Door

 Plans for a memorial for Notre Dame's contributions to World War I began in 1919 shortly after the Armistice.
 Funds were collected by the Notre Dame Service Club and the local chapter of the Veterans of Foreign Wars.
 Notre Dame architects Francis Kervick and Vincent Fagan designed the work for a memorial door on the east transept of the basilica.
 The final design featured a door surmounted by a pointed arch and flanked by two buttresses, all in gothic style and yellow brick as the rest of the basilica.
 Initially, the memorial was meant to commemorate all 2,500 Notre Dame affiliates who fought in the war, including future presidents Rev. Matthew J. Walsh and Rev. Charles L. O'Donnell who had served as military chaplains.
 However, later revisions to the plan reduced it to two plaques flanking the door and commemorating the 46 Notre Dame students, alumni, and faculty who died in combat.
 The door itself is in oak with iron hinges, and contains two stained glass windows displaying the Tudor Rose and the Poppy.
 The stone lintel topping the door is inscribed with the words “In Glory Everlasting”, while above the lintel a carved panel depicts two eagles supporting a shield with the old university seal (in use before 1930) and carrying in their claws a ribbon which the words “God, Country, Notre Dame.”
 Above the door, the words "Our Gallant Dead" are inscribed in the stone facade.
-Statues of Jean of Arc and St. Michael by Rev. John J. Bednar, CSC, were added to the niches in the buttresses above the door in 1944, during the a campus beautification project.
+Statues of Joan of Arc and St. Michael by Rev. John J. Bednar, CSC, were added to the niches in the buttresses above the door in 1944, during the a campus beautification project.
 President Rev. Matthew J. Walsh dedicated the World War I Memorial Door on Memorial Day 30 May 1924 with a military mass.